Year 12 Psychology Units 3 and 4

 Some of the activities you will engage in include:

-- designing and conducting research investigations, and reporting on their findings in a scientific research poster
+- Designing and conducting research through weekly practical activities, and reporting on your findings

-- analysing and interpreting data, and drawing conclusions related to research questions
+- Analysing and interpreting data, then drawing conclusions related to research questions

-- applying and communicating an understanding of psychological information, ideas and research findings.
+- Applying psychological information, ideas and research findings to everyday life

 What skills do you need?